jpikl/cfxnes/lib/api.md

 To specify axis direction, `'+'` or `'-'` must be appended (e.g., `'axis-0-'`, `'axis-0+'`).

-## nes.options
+## nes.config

-Module that provides access to all configuration options.
+Module that provides access to emulator configuration.

 The structure of configuration options corresponds to structure of initialization options (see `cfxnes` function description) with exception of `rom`, `JSZip`, `video.output` that are ignored.